bbgit/bbgit.github.io/README.md

-### Conditions as of February 26, 2025 at 7:39:22 PM CST
+### Conditions as of February 26, 2025 at 7:40:41 PM CST

 Temperature: 52.00 &deg;F

 Feels like: 52.00 &deg;F

-Humidity: 73%
+Humidity: 72%

-Wind Direction: SSE
+Wind Direction: SW

 Windspeed: 0.0 mph